iooojik/tg-auto-response/README.md

 ## Usage

 Once the bot is running, it will automatically monitor messages from users.
-If a message matches any of the trigger messages specified in the configuration file, the bot will send the predefined greeting message.
+If a message matches any of the trigger messages specified in the configuration file, the bot will send the predefined message.

 ### Example